h2oai/h2ogpt/docs/FAQ.md

 ### Video Extraction (experimental)

 Ways to get Audio (ASR) and Video extraction:
-* Add Youtube link to Ask Anything and click Ingest
+* Add YouTube link to Ask Anything and click Ingest
 * Upload video file clicking Upload and selecting your video

 By default, image frames are extracted as a separate document, so when viewed in document viewer, the images are shown.
 If you prefer them under the same document, set env `FRAMES_AS_SAME_DOC=1`.